martinrist/haskell-programming/src/HaskellProgramming/Chapter15/README.md

 ## 15.9 - Different instance, same representation

-- For some datatypes, the meaning of 'append', in the context of `Monoid` is less clear than for lists and numbers:
+- For some datatypes, the meaning of 'append', in the context of `Monoid` is less clear than for lists and numbers.

-- 'Mappending' is best thought of not as a way of combining values, but as a way to condense any set of values to a summary value.
+- '`mappend`ing' is best thought of not as a way of combining values, but as a way to condense any set of values to a summary value.

-- `Bool` has two possible monoids - one of conjuction (represented by the `All` newtype) and one of disjunction (represented by `Andy`):
+- `Bool` has two possible monoids - one of conjuction (represented by the `All` newtype) and one of disjunction (represented by `Any`):

     ```haskell
     > import Data.Monoid